Become a School Speaker

 What are the requirements for being a school speaker?

 In order for you to be able to fulfil this role you will be required to have good communication skills and be able to relate to young people.
-You will need to have a good knowledge of animal rights and vegetarianism/veganism.
+You will need to have a good knowledge of animal rights and veganism.
 You also need to be well organised and respond to emails quickly.
-It is essential that you are punctual and reliable and that you are well presented.
+It is essential that you are punctual and reliable and that you are well presented when visiting a school.

 Do I need to attend a speakers' training workshop?